 Your submission will not be reviewed unless we have a Course Inventory page from you (Item 3). - 5.
 Please note on the Course Inventory if you are submitting a curriculum developed by a third-party e.g. Friends of Recovery-New York; Our Wellness Collective.
 These vendors may have supplied Course Inventories for their standard programs, relieving you of the need to cross-walk their content with certification competencies.
-Please confirm with your preferred vendor(s) before completing your submission. - Your submission will not be reviewed unless we have a Course Inventory page from you. - 6.
-Check on the ASAP-NYCB Approved Training and Continuing Education webpages if other standard products have previously been approved for CARC Electives and/or Continuing Education.
-If so, please contact your training vendor for a copy of the relevant Course Inventoryand append it to your submission.
-Otherwise, please complete your own content-competence crosswalk using the form provided.

-Your submission will not be reviewed unless we have a Course Inventory page from you.
-(Item 3) - 7.
+Please confirm with your preferred vendor(s) before completing your submission.

+Your submission will not be reviewed unless we have a Course Inventory page from you (Item 3).

+- 6. If you're delivering a training developed by a third party (e.e.
+CCAR; OASAS), please contact that training vendor for a copy of the relevant Course Inventory and append it to your submission.
+Otherwise, please complete your own content-competence crosswalk using the form provided. - Your submission will not be reviewed unless we have a Course Inventory page from you (Item 3). - 7.
 If you are submitting original curriculum, please complete the Course Inventory page in full.
 Please see the Appendix for a Sample Course Inventory and for inventories of CRPA and CARC competencies.
 Please confirm that your course delivers competencies of both certifications; it will not be reviewed otherwise.
-Your submission will not be reviewed unless we have a Course Inventory page from you. - 8.
+Your submission will not be reviewed unless we have a Course Inventory page from you (Item 3). - 8.
 For initial certifications, we require 100% competence presence.
 Please indicate whether you are delivering 46 hours foundational training in one or two curricula. - 9.
 Although the training approval process is a Trainer Registry member benefit, please note that training approval is not automatic.
 We must receive a complete submission for each of your courses.
 ASAP-NYCB will advise you of the status of your submission once it has been reviewed. - 10.
 When issued, your individualized training approval badge will include the date of approval expiration i.e the conclusion of your present ASAP-NYCB Trainer Registry membership term (see details in the Welcome Letter sent via email when you became a member). - 11.
 This training approval badge must be displayed on your training completion certificates to be accepted towards professional certification at ASAP-NYCB. - 12.
 Once expired, all training approvals must be resubmitted, with any updates to your content or practice noted in the new submission. - 13.
 If your Trainer Registry membership expires anytime before April 1, 2024, you may extend it now by making a payment through our online portal at https://tinyurl.com/trainer-payment.